What Is Adware Round Tripping ?

 - Accessing control of computer networks to launch denial-of-service attacks against other networks

-- Spreading Adware to steal advertisers' marketing budget, and the list continues.
+- Spreading Adware to steal advertisers' marketing budgets, and the list continues.

 What is Adware?